 Shakes plods about his duties as party clown, and uses all of his free time getting seriously drunk.
 Binky, another clown, wins the spot on a local kiddie show, which depresses Shakes even ...
 See full summary »

 Lance Clayton is a man who has learned to settle.
-He dreamed of being a rich and famous writer, but has only managed to make it as a high school poetry teacher.
-His only son Kyle is an insufferable jackass who won't give his father the time of day.
-Lance is dating Claire, the school's adorable art teacher, but she doesn't want to get serious -- or even acknowledge publicly that they are dating.
-Then, in the wake of a freak accident, Lance suffers the worst tragedy and greatest opportunity of his life.
-He is suddenly faced with the possibility of all the fame, fortune and popularity he ever dreamed of, if he can only live with the knowledge of how he got there.Written by
+His son, Kyle's an insufferable jerk.
+Lance is dating Claire, the school's art teacher, but she doesn't want to get serious or even acknowledge publicly they're dating.
+In the wake of a freak accident, Lance suffers the worst tragedy -- and greatest opportunity of his life.
+He is suddenly faced with the possibility of all the fame, fortune and popularity he ever dreamed of; if he can only live with the knowledge of how he got it.Written by

 See more »

 Suburbia has transformed from an innocent place with friendly neighbors to a world full of miserable, sometimes disturbed people, dreams deferred, and earth-shattering secrets.
 From this year's Sundance Film Festival we have Bobcat Goldthwait's dark comedy World's Greatest Dad, we delve once again into the unknown of Any Town, USA.

 This film mainly takes place in a school setting, but the themes and conflicts that arise coincide with those found in other films about suburbia.
 Robin Williams stars as struggling writer Lance Clayton.
 He lives with his son Kyle (Daryl Sabara), a porn obsessed, perverted teenager who attends the private school Lance teaches a not-so-popular poetry elective.
 There is tough love between the two.
 It's a typical teenager vs. the parent relationship only the censors have been turned off.